-Synthetic burlap, treated burlap, carpet backing, synthetic/natural blend It is best to remove the burlap-but be careful to keep the rootball intact.
+Synthetic burlap, carpet backing, synthetic/natural blend It is best to remove this material-but be careful to keep the rootball intact.
 If you do not think you can pull all the burlap away from the plant without the rootball remaining intact, cut away as much as possible.